-Since its decision in Nat'l Ass'n for Advancement of Colored People v.
+For more than 50 years since its decision in Nat'l Ass'n for Advancement of Colored People v.
 State of Ala. ex rel.
 Patterson, 357 U.S. 449 (1958), the Supreme Court has recognized that involuntary disclosure of the membership of advocacy groups inhibits the exercise of First Amendment rights by those groups.
-For nearly as long-since the debates leading up to enactment of the Gun Control Act of 1968-the Congress has recognized that excessive government recordkeeping on gun owners inhibits the exercise of Second Amendment rights.
-The mass surveillance program raises both issues.
-First, it could provide the government with the means of identifying members and others who communicate with the NRA and other Second Amendment advocacy groups.
-Second, it could provide the means of identifying gun owners without their knowledge or consent, contrary to longstanding congressional policy-a policy that was repeatedly reaffirmed and strengthened by the very Congresses that enacted and reauthorized the legislation at issue in this case.
-The potential effect on gun owners' privacy illustrates the potential effect of the government's interpretation of the statute on other statutorily protected privacy rights.
-The decision below should therefore be reversed.
+For nearly as long-since the debates leading up to enactment of the Gun Control Act of 1968-the Congress has recognized that government recordkeeping on gun owners inhibits the exercise of Second Amendment rights.
+The mass surveillance program raises both issues, potentially providing the government not only with the means of identifying members and others who communicate with the NRA and other advocacy groups, but also with the means of identifying gun owners without their knowledge or consent, contrary to longstanding congressional policy repeatedly reaffirmed and strengthened by Congresses that enacted and reauthorized the legislation at issue in this case.
+The potential effect on gun owners' privacy is illustrative of the potential effect of the government's interpretation of the statute on other statutorily protected privacy rights.
+The injunction should be issued.